 The ownership certificate is often referred to as the pink book.
 The name comes from the small pink book that you should receive after you purchased a property.

-The book shows your ownership and rights of your property.
-It will give you right to lease your property and declare information regarding inheritance, for example.
+The book proves your ownership and your rights of the property.
+It will give you the right to lease your property and declare information regarding inheritance, for example.